cloudfoundry-incubator/thoth/Godeps/_workspace/src/github.com/cloudfoundry/noaa/container_metrics_sample/README.md

 `main.go` connects to the traffic controller and polls the container metrics endpoint.

-`container_metrics_emitter.go` is a sample app that emits container metrics to metron using the dropsonde library.
+`consumer_metrics_sample/emitter/main.go` is a sample app that emits container metrics to metron using the dropsonde library.

 ##To see containter metrics:
 1. Run